 The Thessalonians were being troubled by the false doctrines that the kingdom had already come, and that there would be no resurrection.
 These twin false doctrines were taught by Sadducee Jews in the first century, and were common troubles of the early churches (see 1 Corinthians 15, and Paul’s defense of the resurrection).

 Even today there are those who teach we are living in the kingdom now, or will go through prophesied tribulation invoking trouble in the church by denying the resurrection of the church to meet the Lord in the air.

 This is why the Thessalonians were troubled and shaken in mind.
-If their present distress was all there was to hope for, and the time of rewards and blessing is now, then why wouldn’t they stop serving and start eating, drinking, and being merry?
+If their present distress was all there was to hope for, and the time of rewards and blessing had already come, then why wouldn’t they stop serving and start eating, drinking, and being merry?
 (1 Cor 15:32)

-If the then time of the Thessalonians (during this dispensation) was the time of our reigning with Christ (Day of Christ) then what a miserable thing Christianity would be to those who were being persecuted in Thessalonica (2 Thess 1:4-6).
+If their time in history (during this dispensation) was the time of reigning with Christ (Day of Christ) then what a miserable thing Christianity would be to those who were being persecuted in Thessalonica (2 Thess 1:4-6).

 Paul’s Comfort in Resurrection